patternfly/patternfly-react/packages/react-core/src/components/Sidebar/examples/Sidebar.md

 ```

 ### Sticky panel
-A `tabindex` should be added to the `Sidbear` when there is scrollable content in order for the  overflow content to be accessible by keyboard.
+A `tabindex` should be added to the `Sidebar` when there is scrollable content in order for the  overflow content to be accessible by keyboard.
 ```js
 import React from 'react';
 import { Sidebar, SidebarContent, SidebarPanel } from '@patternfly/react-core';